 - Students must have fewer than eighteen (18) absences from school in order to attend the transition ceremony.
-Three tardies will count as one (1) day of absence. - Two or more F's in the same content area will result in loss of transition ceremony privileges. - Two (2) or more referrals resulting in in-school suspension (ISS) or out-of-school suspension (OSS) will result in loss of transition ceremony privileges. - An appeal process is available, and teacher recommendations based on the above criteria will be taken into account.
+Three tardies will count as one (1) day of absence. - Two or more F's in the same content area or more than one F in the same report card will result in loss of transition ceremony privileges. - Two (2) or more referrals resulting in in-school suspension (ISS) or out-of-school suspension (OSS) will result in loss of transition ceremony privileges. - An appeal process is available, and teacher recommendations based on the above criteria will be taken into account.

-The following grade scale will be used at Calabasas Middle School to determine grade point average for all students:
+The following grade scale will be used at Coatimundi Middle School to determine grade point average for all students:

-A-90-100 B-80-89 C-70-79 D-60- 69 F-59 And Below
+A-90-100 B-80-89 C-70-79 D-60-69 F-59 And Below